 Parking at meters or pay station lots require additional payment.
 Every campus parking lot requires lot specific permits or payment.
 Students should read all parking signs carefully before leaving their vehicle to avoid receiving a citation.

-As your student makes travel plans for fall, winter and spring breaks, there are inexpensive and free alternatives to get to/from the Denver International Airport (DIA).
+As your student makes travel plans for any breaks, there are inexpensive and free alternatives to get to/from the Denver International Airport (DIA).